Sage-Bionetworks/data_curator/docs/shinyapps_deploy.md

 ## Configure the [GitHub workflow file](.github/workflows/shinyapps_deploy.yml)

 ### Specify branches to push to which instances
-There are two instances of data curator on shinyapps.io, "production" and "staging".
-By default, the action is configured to deploy the app to the "production" instance if there are pushes on tags named as semantic versions (e.g. `v1.0.0`).
-While pushing changes to branches named "main" or "develop" will auto-deploy app to the staging instance.
+There are three instances of data curator on shinyapps.io, "production" and "staging", and "testing".
+By default, the action is configured to deploy the app to the "production" instance tagged commits with semantic versions (e.g. `v1.0.0`) are pushed.
+While pushing changes to branches named "main" or "develop*" will auto-deploy app to the staging and testing instances, respectively.

 ### Install data curator dependencies
 Currently, data curator requires several system dependencies to run on shinyapps.io in addition to schematic's python dependencies. libcurl4-openssl-dev

+### Determine which schematic API to use
+By default, DCA will use schematic via reticulate by setting the R env var `DCA_SCHEMATIC_API_TYPE="reticulate"`.
+You can set this to "rest" if you want to use Schematic's REST API.
+In thise case, also set `DCA_API_HOST` to the REST API URL.
+This is useful if you want the latest features of Schematic, because at the moment shinyapps.io cannot use any release or development version of Schematic after 23.1.1.

+### Python set up for reticulate API
+Note, currently shinyapps.io cannot use the development releases of Schematic.
+You can only install schematic via `pip install schematicpy=-23.1.1`

-Set up a python virtual environment, install the `develop` version of schematic with `poetry`, and install necessary R packages as instructed in the [README](https://github.com/Sage-Bionetworks/data_curator/blob/main/README.md).
+Outdated: Set up a python virtual environment, install the `develop` version of schematic with `poetry`, and install necessary R packages as instructed in the [README](https://github.com/Sage-Bionetworks/data_curator/blob/main/README.md).

 ### Update schematic configurations
 Use GitHub secrets to write out the credentials files for OAuth and schematic, which are required for the configuration of data curator.